 Enhancing Healthcare Team Outcomes

-Criteria defining Pituitary Centers of Excellence (PTCOE) were released in a statement by the Pituitary Society in 2017.
-In this, they described a structured approach with a "leading team" comprised of an endocrinologist and a neurosurgeon working closely together in the initial evaluation of the patient.
-They should be part of a center of excellence with supporting units of neuroradiology, neuropathology, radiation oncology, and neuro-ophthalmology.[18]
+Criteria defining Pituitary Centers of Excellence were released in a statement by the Pituitary Society in 2017.
+These guidelines recommend a structured approach with a leading team comprising an endocrinologist and a neurosurgeon working in close collaboration during the initial evaluation.
+Centers of excellence should also have supporting units of neuroradiology, neuropathology, radiation oncology, and neuro-ophthalmology.[29]

 Specialty care nurses monitor patients, provide patient and family education, and help coordinate care.
 Pharmacists review medication dosages and check for drug interactions.
-If the tumor is not benign, a board-certified oncology pharmacist should consult with the oncology clinician team to assist with agent selection and other treatment factors.
+If the tumor is not benign, a board-certified oncology pharmacist should consult with the oncology clinician team to assist with selecting the appropriate agent.
+Through these interprofessional efforts, patient outcomes will continue to improve.

 Review Questions